rust-lang/async-book/src/09_example/02_handling_connections_concurrently.md

 ```rust
 {{#include ../../examples/09_05_final_tcp_server/src/main.rs:main_func}}
 ```
-Now we are using both concurrency and parallelism to handle multiple requests at the same time!
+Now we are using both cooperative multitasking concurrency and preemptive multitasking to handle multiple requests at the same time!
 See the [section on multithreaded executors](../08_ecosystem/00_chapter.md#single-threading-vs-multithreading) for more information.